The Postcard Killings: Reception

 Frank Scheck of The Hollywood Reporter wrote: "The filmmakers are clearly hoping that Patterson's name will be enough to attract moviegoers, but this misbegotten effort only serves to further tarnish a cinematic brand already diminished by 2012's Tyler Perry-starrer Alex Cross."
 Dennis Harvey of Variety said: "This uninspired detour into impersonally commercial English-language terrain for Bosnian director Danis Tanovic (an Oscar winner for 2001's No Man's Land) should provide Patterson's fans and undemanding miscellaneous viewers with an acceptably slick if not-particularly-suspenseful crime potboiler for home viewing."
 Brian Costello of Common Sense Media awarded the film three stars out of five.

+Sequel

+A sequel, entitled The Postcard Killer, was announced in May 2024.
+Renny Harlin is attached to direct, while Morgan and Janssen will reprise their roles.
+Filming was set to begin in fall 2024 in London, Madrid, Florence and Latvia, but was later pushed to January 2025.